RaumZeit/MarchingSquares.js/README.md

 ### Usage

-For both implementations, `IsoContours` and `IsoBands`, the input data must be formatted as a regular 2-dimensional grid.
+For both implementations, `isoContours` and `isoBands`, the input data must be formatted as a regular 2-dimensional grid.

 #### Isocontours parameters